had3s-dev/Looking-Glass/README.md

   - `/root/Author Name/Book Title.epub`
 - Flat files under root with pattern `Author - Book.ext` (e.g., `Isaac Asimov - Foundation.epub`)

-Extensions default to: `.epub,.mobi,.pdf,.azw3` but can be customized.
+Extensions default to: `.epub,.mobi,.pdf,.azw3` for books, common video formats for movies/TV, and common audio formats for music, but can be customized.

 ## Commands

-- `!authors` – List all authors.
-- `!books <author>` – List books for the specified author.
-Partial, case-insensitive author matches are supported.
+- `!browseall` – Open a single browse UI in Discord with categories (Books/Movies/TV/Music).
+Selecting an item provides a link page with expiring, signed download links.
 - `!update` – Force a rescan of the library.
 - `!help` – Show command help.
+- `!getbook <author> | <book title>` – Download and upload a book file if downloads are enabled and the file is under the configured upload size.

 ## Configuration